 Business.
+The unit convention:

-The unit convention shall elect organizing unit officers and officials, elect (in accordance with Article III, Section 4) delegates and alternates to the State Convention to serve until the next statewide precinct caucuses, elect (in accordance with Article VII, Section 4) members and alternates to the State Central Committee, and may adopt or amend the unit constitution, adopt resolutions for platform consideration, and conduct such other business as may come before it.
-(Annual conventions and business conferences see Article III, Section 4, Subsection G.)
+- 1. shall elect organizing unit officers and officials; - shall elect (in accordance with Article III, Section 4) delegates and alternates (allocated in accordance with Article III, Section 4) to the State Convention to serve until the next statewide precinct caucuses; - shall elect (in accordance with Article VII, Section 4) members and alternates to the State Central Committee in accordance with Article VII, Section 4, and; - 4. may adopt or amend the unit constitution; - may adopt resolutions for local consideration and select resolutions to submit for potential consideration by the state convention or the state party's ongoing platform and action agendaeonsideration; and - 6. may conduct such other business as may come before it.

+(For the division of business of Aannual conventions and or business conferences see Article III, Section 4, Subsection G.)